-A set of over 120 indicators to monitor Polish priorities (67) was created to analyze changes over time and assess Poland's progress in areas that constitute challenges for our country from the point of view of SDGs.
-Contrary to global targets and indicators concerning the whole world, the priorities for Poland and indicators are tailor-made to the needs of our country.
+A set of over 140 indicators monitoring over 70 national priorities was created to analyze changes over time and assess Poland's progress in areas that pose challenges for our country in terms of SDGs.
+Contrary to global targets and indicators concerning the whole world, the priorities for Poland and the corresponding indicators are tailored to our country.